 The detection of an error indicates a learning opportunity for the associate who made the error as well as a learning opportunity for the rest of the service line so the sharing of errors among team members is strongly encouraged.
 The identification of an error does not have to be assigned to a service line associate or to the QA team; the error may result in action taken to clarify the process or "The Source."
 This being said, it is not a poor reflection on any specific person but a notation that clarity is missing and by addressing it, "The Source" and/or the process can become strengthened.

-QA audits work samples for every associate from each service line (Accounts Payable, Contact Center, Travel & Expense and Vendor Maintenance) following the criteria for that service line listed in “The Source.”
+QA audits work samples for every associate from each service line (Accounts Payable, Contact Center, Travel & Expense and Supplier Operation) following the criteria for that service line listed in “The Source.”

 The entire sample record will be QA checked and errors identified.